-Primavera P6 is very powerful planning & scheduling software, but it is not user-friendly as well.
+Primavera P6 is a compelling planning & scheduling software, but it is not user-friendly as well.
 One needs to get proper training before going to operate it.

 Resource loading in Primavera P6 is one of the major areas to excel on for any user to become an expert.
-Today, I have decided to explain how you can do this easily with the help of Microsoft Excel Import/Export function.
+Today, I have decided to explain how you can do this easily with the Microsoft Excel Import/Export function.

-With the help of Microsoft import/export function, we can perform many tasks, mainly the graphs, progress updating, etc. Some people use the Software Development Kit – SDK, but unfortunately, it is no more offered with Primavera P6 nowadays.
+With the Microsoft import/export function’s help, we can perform many tasks, mainly the graphs, progress updating, etc. Some people use the Software Development Kit – SDK, but unfortunately, it is no more offered with Primavera P6 nowadays.
 Although some old school guys still use it with old versions of Primavera P6.

 Note: Download the XER & BOQ MS Excel Files from Here Cost Loading Files

 Primavera P6 | MS Excel Import/Export

-Let’s see step by step to understand this import/export function for Cost Loading, and I will divide into sections to avoid any confusion.
+Let’s see step by step to understand this import/export function for Cost Loading, and I will divide it into sections to avoid any confusion.

 - Aligning BOQ Activities as of Primavera P6